MiguelAlho/NetstandardSample/README.md

 ```
-the versions for netcore get recompiled and (probably) load the System.Console lib from the SDK folder.
+* the versions for netcore get recompiled and (probably) load the `System.Console` lib from the SDK folder.
-For `System.Net.Http` we have the same behaviour as in the previous run of the single target apps.
-On note - The AssemblyVersions are different.
+* For `System.Net.Http` we have the same behaviour as in the previous run of the single target apps.
+On note - The `AssemblyVersion`s are different.
 Bining redirects would need to be considered if multiple versions were used by other libraries... (this is where alot of the referencing get's complicated).